baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:
 1-5-2024: Added an Anime Recs section!
-It's mostly just a watchlist rn, I'll fix it later :'D
+Also fixed file organization to make things easier on my end :3

 1-4-2025: Added some new graphics and fixed the Links section to group my neocities mutuals with other neighbors!